pranaypandey-cds/pranaypandey-cds.github.io/_posts/2025-04-02-why-scale-the-scaled-attention.md

 Unlike many hyperparameters in deep learning that are often tuned through trial and error or heuristics (rules of thumb), the scaling factor $\sqrt{d_k}$ has a theoretical motivation.

-### Logic
+## Logic
 {: .mt-4 .mb-0 }

 The paper states:

 > “We suspect that for large values of $d_k$, the dot products grow large in magnitude, pushing the softmax function into regions where it has extremely small gradients.
-To counteract this effect, we scale the dot products by $\sqrt{d_k}$”
+To counteract this effect, we scale dot products by $\sqrt{d_k}$”

 Let’s dive deeper into this.